The Flash-X configuration

 Informational files

-These files are generated before compilation by setup
+These files are generated before compilation by setup.
+Each of these

 |